apache/camel/MIGRATION.md

 Rename various APIs in camel-core to fix the typo `chiper` to `cipher`.

+The classes `ReloadStrategySupport` and `FileWatcherReloadStrategy` has been moved from package `org.apache.camel.impl` to `org.apache.camel.reload`.

 #### camel-test

 If you are using camel-test and override the `createRegistry` method, for example to register beans from the `JndiRegisty` class, then this is no longer necessary, and instead